 Savory egg-free smoked salmon breakfast bowl recipe that can be made ahead of time and assembled right before eating.
 The perfect hearty yet healthy breakfast.

 I am not a morning person.
 I like every bit of shut eye I can snag.
 Which can make a healthy breakfast hard.
 I rely on green smoothies and pre-prepped low carb breakfasts, like our smoked salmon breakfast bowl!
 Because they are egg-free there is no waiting.
 Just heat and go!

 It is getting a lot of play this week.
 We are spending the first week of the new year in Quebec (Mr. Peel and I are celebrating our ten-year anniversary, xoxo).
 Walking the charming streets, trying to stay warm and doing a bit of skiing.
 Although in my case, it is mostly falling.
-When traveling we rely on AirBnB and vacation rentals to ensure we have access to a kitchen.
+When traveling we rely on vacation rentals to ensure we have access to a kitchen.
 But no blender means no smoothies.
 So, smoked salmon breakfast bowls it is!